-Some more adventurous cats may accompany their owner’s on road trips and find themselves missing out on treats at Starbucks.
+Some more adventurous cats may accompany their owners on road trips and find themselves missing out on treats at Starbucks.
 If dogs can eat pup cups, can cats eat them too?
 And most importantly, should they?
-As a quick answer, yes cats can eat this treat but only occasionally, let’s dive into more details you should know about the topic.
+Yes, cats can have Puppuccinos!
+There are no ingredients in this doggy treat that are toxic to cats.
+However, it is not very healthy for them or recommended. let’s dive into more details you should know about the topic.

 Can Cats Have Puppuccinos?

 Pup cups are high in sugar, calories, and flavoring.
 Additionally, Puppuccinos contain large amounts of lactose, which cats struggle to digest.
 A pup cup should not be part of a cat’s healthy diet, but many enjoy the creamy taste.
 Ask your barista for a cat-sized portion so your cat doesn’t overindulge, but even a small amount could upset your cat’s stomach.

 Many wonder how Starbucks can afford to have a free item on its menu, but a pup cup has a single ingredient.
 A cappuccino is simply a tiny cup, usually espresso-size, of whipped cream.

 However, whipped cream contains more than just heavy cream.
 Here’s the complete list of Starbucks’ whipped cream recipe:

 - Emulsifier: E471

 This extended ingredient list makes Starbucks whipped cream extra tasty and fluffy.
 To dive a bit deeper, let’s look at the ingredients in Starbucks vanilla syrup, which serves as a flavoring in their whipped cream.

 - Natural flavor